 These are just some of the telltale signs you need to focus on business operations and process improvement.
 A common hurdle in an organization with any of these symptoms is having more than it’s fair share of the dreaded ‘Defenders of the Status Quo’.

 Where did these little devils come from?
 Well… operations problems are generally symptoms of organizational problems.
 Mediocrity is running amuck.
 It’s the standard.
 They tend to surface as financial problems before anyone takes real notice.

-There are various specialized subsets of operations management which focus on everything from manufacturing to the back office, as well as different approaches and methods depending on the project.
+There are various specialized subsets of operations management which focus on everything from manufacturing to the back office, as well as different approaches, tools and methodologies.